jwen2014/deep-learning-project-starter/README.md

 }
 ```

-Remember that your README should:
-- Include a screenshot of completed training jobs
-- Logs metrics during the training process
-- Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs

 ## Debugging and Profiling
 During the model training, AWS Sagemaker debugger and profiler were employed for debugging and profilling purposes.
 They were configured as follows:
 ```python